-- Switches Climate Zone 16 to a higher SHGC like Climate Zones 1, 3 and 5 that have more heating than cooling.
+- Changes Climate Zone 16 to a higher SHGC specification, similar to Climate Zones 1, 3 and 5 that also have more heating load than cooling.

-- Suggests an alternative for the high SHGC climate zones to consider establishing a minimum 0.35 SHGC requirement.
+- Recommends an alternative for the high SHGC Climate Zones to consider establishing a minimum 0.35 SHGC requirement.

 For doors, the proposed measure: